nuta/operating-system-in-1000-lines/website/en/16-file-system.md

 > [!TIP]
 >
-> It would be interesting to read the design of system calls in general operating systems and compare what has been omitted.
+> It would be interesting to read the design of system calls in general operating systems and compare what has been omitted here.
+For example, why do `read(2)` and `write(2)` system calls in Linux take file descriptors as arguments, not filenames?

-## Implementation of System Calls
+## Implement system calls

 Let's implement the system calls we defined in the previous section.